Steve Nunn

 Stephen Roberts Nunn (born November 4, 1952) is an American convicted murderer and former politician who served as the Deputy Secretary of Health and Family Services for the Commonwealth of Kentucky.

 From 1991 to 2007, he was a Republican member of the Kentucky House of Representatives from his native Barren County in southern Kentucky.
 In 2011, Nunn received a life sentence without parole after pleading guilty to the murder of his ex-fiancée.

 Early life

-He is the son of the late Kentucky Governor Louie B. Nunn and First Lady Beula Cornelius Aspley Nunn.
-According to several witnesses, Nunn was often ridiculed by his father.
-He graduated from Frankfort High School in 1970, and earned a Bachelor of Arts degree in Political Science from Transylvania University in 1975.
+He is the son of the late Kentucky governor Louie B. Nunn and First Lady Beula Cornelius Aspley Nunn.
+He graduated from Frankfort High School in 1970, and earned a Bachelor of Arts degree in political science from Transylvania University in 1975.
 He attended the University of Louisville School of Law, but did not graduate.

 Outside of politics

 In 1987, Nunn bought into an insurance company in Glasgow.
 He later became a physician recruiter and consultant for TJ Samson Hospital.